ahmadsheikhi89/Freeipa-AD-Trust-install/README.md

 ## 🧭 Address plan (examples)

 > [!NOTE]
-> You can change these—kept consistent here for copy/paste testing.
+> You can change these 👇 kept consistent here for copy/paste testing.

 | Zone / Role | Hostname (FQDN)             | IP            |
 |---|---|---|